Fluffy and moist easy vegan apple loaf. Delicious topped with yoghurt and caramelised apples! Gluten-free and refined sugar free variations.

 - plant-based milk

-- apple cider vinegar which reacts with the milk to create buttermilk and makes the loaf more moist (optional)
+- apple cider vinegar which reacts with the milk to create buttermilk and makes the loaf more tender (optional)

 - cinnamon, baking powder and salt